In despair, protesters take to streets for Breonna Taylor

 “We’ve got to take it lying down that the law won’t protect us, that they can get away with killing us,” said Lavel White, a regular protester in downtown Louisville who is Black.
 He was drawn to a march Thursday night because he was devastated by a grand jury’s decision a day earlier not to charge the officers.
 “If we can’t get justice for Breonna Taylor, can we get justice for anybody?”

 He was angry that police in riot gear were out in force when protesters had been peaceful as they streamed through the streets of downtown Louisville past a nighttime curfew.
-Demonstrators also gathered in places like Los Angeles where a vehicle ran through a crowd of protesters, injuring one person.
-In Portland, Oregon — a city that has seen many protests since the death of George Floyd in Minneapolis — a fire was set at a police union building.
+Demonstrators also gathered in places like Philadelphia and New York, a day after violence marred some protests, including a shooting that wounded two Louisville officers.

 Taylor, a Black woman who was an emergency medical worker, was shot multiple times by white officers after Taylor’s boyfriend fired at them, authorities said.
 He said he didn’t know who was coming in and opened fire in self-defense, wounding one officer.
 Police entered on a warrant connected to a suspect who did not live there, and no drugs were found inside.